DOV-Vlaanderen/pydov/docs/select_datasets.rst

         bemonsteringsprocedure,Monster,1,string,nan
         bemonsteringsinstrument,Monster,1,string,avegaarbooras
         bemonstering_door,Monster,1,string,BVMO

-        tijdstip_monstername ,MonsterDetails,10,
+Extra fieldsets
+    :class:`pydov.types.monster.MonsterDetails`

+    Extra fields to be used with the `Monster` type which add details regarding the time the sample was taken.

+    .. csv-table:: MonsterDetails
+      :header-rows: 1

+      Field,Source,Cost,Datatype,Example
+      tijdstip_monstername,MonsterDetails,10,string,13:37

 Extra subtypes
     :class:`pydov.types.monster.BemonsterdObject`

-    Extra subtype which add more information about the sampled object of a sample.
+    Extra subtype which add more information about the sampled object(s) of a sample.

     .. csv-table:: BemonsterdObject
       :header-rows: 1